COLLEGE PARK OF CLERMONT

 - OPEN FORUM

-- The date of the next Board meeting is to be January 23, 2011 @ 6:30 pm at the Offices of Sentry Management.
+- The date of the next Board meeting will be January 28, 2013 @ 7:00 pm in the offices of Sentry Management.

-- Mr. Wright made a motion to adjourn the meeting at 8:58 pm, which was seconded by Mr. Trieschman and carried with a unanimous voice vote.
+- Mr. Kornegay made a motion to adjourn the meeting at 8:46 pm, which was seconded by Mr. Trieschmann and carried with a unanimous voice vote.

 Marlene Belcher, LCAM Approval Date ____________________